xzy256/systemd-run-demo/README.md

 	return cmd.Process.Pid
 }
 ```
-### systemd-run
+### new way
-this way exec binary thread that is managed systemd, you can kill it gracefully, not be `zombie` thread
+this way exec binary thread that is managed systemd, you can kill it gracefully, not be lead `zombie` thread